 Third Row – Cockerels (males)

-Now remember that I mentioned a small order fee?
-Here is what a cart summery would be if I ordered 8 birds online from chackle hatchery.
+Now, remember that I mentioned a small order fee?
+Here is what a cart summary would be if I ordered 8 birds online from cackle hatchery.

 Subtotal is the cost of the birders.